conniejhe/Surface-Cutting/README.md

   - *property panel*:
     - set line type (geodesic, gyrus, and sulcus)

-  **Output**: A set of lines corresponding to the curve generated to connect the set of points.
+  **Output**: A set of lines corresponding to the curve generated, which connecst the set of user-selected points.

 **Notes**:
  - This is supposed to work on a string of consecutive points (not just two points) so it is better than the previous method in that way.
- - If you want to connect different segments using two different modes (geodesic, gyrus, and sulcus), you will need to use the filter twice on two different extracted point selections and then combine them later one with the "Append Geometry" filter (this is a bit of a hassle, so I will work on finding a better solution for this)
+ - If you want to connect different segments using two different modes (geodesic, gyrus, and sulcus), you will need to use the filter twice on two different extracted point selections and then combine them later one with the "Append Geometry" filter.
+However, you can use the python macros to chain some of these commands together and be more efficient.
- - May set curvature filter output as an input to this plugin as well to reduce redundancy (of property panel attributes)
 </details>

 <details>
- <summary> <strong> SurfaceCut-ImplicitSelectionLoop </strong> </summary>
+ <summary> <strong> SurfaceCut-ImplicitSelectionLoop (Archived) </strong> </summary>
 This plugin cuts the brain surface along the curves generated by the surface tracking filter.
 It uses vtk filter Implicit Selection Loop along with the clip filter to extract the inner region of the loop.
 Documentation for implicit selection loop can be found here: https://vtk.org/doc/nightly/html/classvtkImplicitSelectionLoop.html, and this is an example using it: https://lorensen.github.io/VTKExamples/site/Cxx/PolyData/ImplicitSelectionLoop/

   **Input**: